-THE next morning, Harry came to play with Willy.
-He was very glad to see his little friend; but yet he looked downcast, for he could not help thinking of his snow-ball.
-He told Harry the disasters that had happened to his two snow-balls; and then added, "It was to show it to you, Harry, I wished so much it should not be melted; and I thought how nicely we could have rolled it about together.
+The next morning, Harry came to play with Willy.
+He was very glad to see his little friend; but yet he looked downcast, for he could not help thinking of his snowball.
+He told Harry the disasters that had happened to his two snowballs; and then added, "It was to show it to you, Harry, I wished so much it should not be melted; and I thought how nicely we could have rolled it about together.
 It was so large, Harry; you cannot think how large!"
-His mother then told his father (who just then came in) how well Willy had behaved upon the loss of his snow-ball; and Willy was pleased to see his father look at him smiling, and his eyes shining bright, as he knew they did when he was happy.
+His father just then came into the room, and his mother told him how well Willy had behaved upon the loss of his snowball; and Willy was pleased to see his father look at him smiling, and his eyes shining bright, as he knew they did when he was happy.
 "Well, Willy," said he, "since you are a good boy, I shall take you and Harry to a place where you will be amused."
 "Where is it?" cried the two boys at once; "where can it be?"
-"Patience!" cried Papa: " you will know in good time.
-Go, Willy, and put on your things: you see Harry is ready, for he has not taken off his."
+"Patience!" cried Papa: "you will know in good time.
+Go, Willy, and put on your hat and great coat: you see Harry is ready, for he has not taken off his."
 Willy tripped away, and was equipped for his walk in a few minutes; and off they set, full of impatience to know where they were going.
-But they could not get on fast on account of the quantity of snow: in some places it was so deep, being drifted by the wind, that they were up to their knees, and Papawas obliged to lift them out.
-They now and then stopped to gather up snow to make into snow-balls, and throw at each other; but they were too impatient to see where they were going, to detain Papa on the way.
-They turned first to the right, then to the left; at length they came to a turning in the road which the boys recollected, because it led to a pretty round pond; which Harry said always put him in mind of his book of verses; and he repeated to Willy - "There was a round pond, and a pretty pond too, And about it wild daisies and buttercups grew."
+But they could not get on fast on account of the quantity of snow: in some places it was so deep, being drifted by the wind, that they were up to their knees, and Papa was obliged to lift them out.
+They now and then stopped to gather up snow to make into snowballs, and throw at each other; but they were too impatient to see where they were going, to detain Papa on the way.
+They turned first to the right, then to the left; at length they came to a turning in the road which the boys recollected, because it led to to a pretty round pond; which Harry said always put him in mind of his book of verses; and he repeated to Willy- "There was a round pond, and a pretty pond too, And about it wild daisies and buttercups grew."
 "And can you read that in your book?" said Willy.

 "Oh, yes," replied Harry; and a great many other pretty verses."
-"How I wish I were four years and a half old," cried Willy, "that I might read pretty storybooks!"
-"But," replied Harry, "you will not read at four and a half years old unless you try to learn.
-There's old Ralph, who works in our garden-I dare say he is near forty years old, and he cannot read, because he never learnt; and he sends all his children to school, that they may learn.
+"How I wish I were five years old," cried Willy, "that I might read pretty story-books!"
+"But," replied Harry, "you will not read at five years old unless you try to learn.
+There's old Ralph, who works in our garden-I dare say, he is near forty years old, and he cannot read, because he never learnt; and he sends all his children to school, that they may learn.
 He says he is so sorry not to be able to read himself."
 "Poor old man!" said Willy.

-"But I learn to read though I do not go to school: Mamma teaches me."
+"But I learn to read though

+I do not go to school; Mamma

+teaches me."

 "And why cannot you read, then?" asked Harry.